dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 For our application, we will use [TypeScript](https://www.typescriptlang.org/), a programming language that extends JavaScript with type checking, for developing both our backend and frontend.
 Angular 2 already advises us to use TypeScript when writing applications with their framework.
 But, besides the advantage of using the same language on both ends, TypeScript enables developers to become more productive by using tools that help them to avoid mistakes, like passing the wrong type to a method, and also by making refactoring much easier.

 Since we want our application to secure ours users' data, we will use JWT tokens to authorize certain requests.
 A JWT—which stands for JSON Web Token and is pronounced as "jot"—is a token that provides credibility on an end to end communication.
-JWTs are getting widely adopted, and they take place as an alternative to the, rather old, cookies approach.
+JWTs are getting widely adopted, and they take place as an alternative to the, rather old, cookie based approach.
 The biggest advantage of JWTs is that they can hold sensitive data, in a readable format, and be trustworthy while getting sent over the network.

-Koa is web framework, just like [Express](http://expressjs.com/), that is developed by the many of the same people that built Express—by the way, here is a [nice tutorial on how to secure an Angular 2 app backed by Express](https://auth0.com/blog/angular-2-authentication/).
+Koa is web framework, just like [Express](http://expressjs.com/), that is developed by many of the same people that built Express—by the way, here is a [nice tutorial on how to secure an Angular 2 app backed by Express](https://auth0.com/blog/angular-2-authentication/).
 Unofficially known as Express' successor, Koa uses `async` functions to improve readability and robustness of applications.
 Writing middlewares to handle users requests become very easy and clear with Koa's approach, as we will see on our own grocery list application.

 ## Our Application - Grocery List